redhat-performance/jetlag/docs/bastion-deploy-bm.md

 Change `cluster_type` to `cluster_type: bm`

-Set `worker_node_count` if you desire to limit the number of worker nodes from your scale lab allocation.
+Set `worker_node_count` to limit the number of worker nodes from your scale lab allocation.
 Set it to `0` if you want a 3 node compact cluster.

-Change `ocp_release_image` to the desired image if the default (4.14.7) is not the desired version.
+Change `ocp_release_image` to the intended image if the default (4.14.7) is not the desired version.
 If you change `ocp_release_image` to a different major version (Ex `4.14`), then change `openshift_version` accordingly.

 Only change `networktype` if you need to test something other than `OVNKubernetes`